-Thursday, May 6 marks the annual observation of National Nurses Day.
-This day kicks off National Nurses Week (May 6-12), which ends on May 12, International Nurses Day and the anniversary of Florence Nightingale’s birth.
+Friday, May 6 marked the annual observation of National Nurses Day.
+This day kicked off National Nurses Week (May 6-12), which ends on May 12, International Nurses Day and the anniversary of Florence Nightingale’s birth.
 Nightingale lived from 1820-1910.

-The past year reminds us more than ever of the important role our nurses play in caring for people, particularly in light of the difficult and often extreme circumstances throughout COVID-19.
-Today and every day, we celebrate the opportunity to recognize nurses for their tireless commitment to providing excellent patient care.
+We are reminded more than ever of the important role our nurses play in caring for people, particularly in light of the difficult and often extreme circumstances throughout COVID-19.
+We celebrate the opportunity to recognize nurses for their tireless commitment to providing excellent patient care.
 Where would we be without our nurses?
-Now it’s more critical than ever to salute our nurses for working on the frontlines.
+It’s more critical than ever to salute our nurses for working on the frontlines.

 At Quest Diagnostics, we celebrate the important work done by nurses.
 Annually, Quest serves half the physicians and hospitals in the United States, and we are committed to empowering our partners with diagnostics and technology that provide insights for action.
 For more information, contact us at 1.888.491.7900.